-PREREQUISITE: CIS130 with minimum grade of "C" or permission of the instructor.
+PREREQUISITE: CIS130 with minimum grade of "C" or permission of the instructor and exemption from placement testing or appropriate placement scores in reading.

 This course is designed to introduce the student to the elements and techniques of page design, layout, and typography through classroom instruction and lab exercises.
 Emphasis is on the use of current commercial desktop publishing software, graphic tools, and electronic input/output devices and print high-quality publications such as newsletters, brochures, catalogs, forms, and flyers.
 Upon completion, the student should be able to utilize proper layout and design concepts in the production of attractive desktop published documents.